amardeldev/genai-lp/README.md

 ## 🛠️ Development Workflow

-The GenAI Launchpad follows a structured development approach that emphasizes clean architecture and iterative development.
+The GenAI LP follows a structured development approach that emphasizes clean architecture and iterative development.
 Starting with the boilerplate branch, developers can quickly set up their environment, define events, create schemas, and build AI pipelines.
 The platform includes a playground for experimentation and comprehensive testing utilities to ensure robust implementation.

 For detailed instructions, see our [Development Workflow Guide](docs/04-guides/06-development-workflow.md).

 ## 🎥 Video Tutorials

-We offer two video Tutorials to help you master the GenAI Launchpad:
+We offer two video Tutorials to help you master the GenAI LP:

 ### Accelerator Course
 A step-by-step guide through the complete example implementation, perfect for getting started.